Head and neck cancer: managing the side effects of therapies

 Following chemotherapy, the most common side effects are nausea, vomiting, diarrhea, constipation, asthenia, anemia and leukopenia.

-Due to the mentioned issues, the patient’s ability to feed himself is often impaired and a state of malnutrition is developed.
+Due to the aforementioned issues, the patient’s ability to feed him/herself is often impaired and a state of malnutrition occurs.

-Malnutrition is defined as a condition of functional and structural change and impaired development of the organism caused by the imbalance between nutrient requirements, intake and utilization, with resulting excess morbidity and mortality or impaired quality of life (3).
+Malnutrition is defined as a condition of functional and structural change and impaired development of the organism caused by an imbalance in nutrient requirements, intake and utilization, resulting in excess morbidity and mortality or impaired quality of life (3).

 When associated with pathologies, malnutrition also causes the deterioration of muscle tone and of other bodily functions.
-Furthermore, malnutrition has a negative impact on clinical outcomes (it can result in the need to reduce doses of or discontinue radio-chemotherapy) leading to more complications and increased mortality rate (4).
+Furthermore, malnutrition has a negative impact on clinical outcomes.
+It can result in the need to reduce doses of or discontinue radio-chemotherapy.
+This can lead to more complications and an increased mortality rate (4).

-Providing the patient suffering from head-neck neoplasms with a nutritional pathway is necessary to reduce the risk of malnutrition.
+Providing the patient who suffers from head-neck neoplasms with a nutritional pathway, is necessary to reduce the risk of malnutrition.
 The nutritional status of the patient suffering from head and neck cancer should be assessed at the beginning of the diagnostic-therapeutic process and constantly monitored during all therapeutic phases.

-The nutritional process is adapted according to the needs and new clinical conditions of the patient in order to identify earlier who needs specific nutritional support, so as to promote survival and response to cancer therapy.
+The nutritional process is adapted according to the needs and new clinical conditions of the patient in order to identify, at an early stage, those who needs specific nutritional support so as to promote survival and a response to cancer therapy.